shopware5/shopware/UPGRADE-5.5.md

 * Added ability to translate shop pages.
 Please rename the key of the old groups ("gLeft", "gBottom" etc.) to "left", "bottom", "bottom2", "disabled" and translate the pages.
 * Added snippets for locales in backend menus
 * Added implementation of elasticsearch backend
-    * Added EsBackend bundle to index and search products, customers and orders for the backend
+    * Added `EsBackendBundle` to index and search products, customers and orders for the backend
     * Added new searcher, reader and repositories to AttributeBundle for implementing elasticsearch backend
         * `engine/Shopware/Bundle/AttributeBundle/Repository`
             * `Reader/OrderReader.php`